 Mr. Kerfoot is often cited as an authority on alternative investment strategies and derivatives matters in the Financial Times, Wall Street Journal, Reuters, Bloomberg and various other financial publications.
-Mr. Kerfoot routinely speaks on alternative asset management topics around the world, including at industry conferences in Paris, London, Frankfurt and other financial centers.
+Mr. Kerfoot has spoken on these topics around the world, including at industry conferences in Paris, London, Frankfurt and other financial centers.

-Mr. Kerfoot has written articles on asset management and derivatives issues for publications such as Derivatives Week and Futures and Derivatives Law Report.
-He has also spoken at ISDA, Risk Magazine, and Structured Product Association conferences.
+Mr. Kerfoot has written articles on derivatives and related financing issues for Derivatives Week, Futures and Derivatives Law Report and other publications.
+He has also spoken at ISDA, PLI, Risk Magazine and Structured Product Association conferences.

-Prior to returning to private practice, Mr. Kerfoot was a senior banker at HSBC plc, where he led the exchange-traded product team, and launched one of the first long/short commodity NYSE exchange-traded notes.
-At HSBC, Mr. Kerfoot also advised many of the largest U.S., European and Asian asset managers in developing innovative derivatives-based solutions for their financing, liquidity and risk management needs.
+Prior to returning to private practice, Mr. Kerfoot was a senior banker at HSBC, where he advised U.S., European and Asian asset managers, corporates and pensions funds in developing innovative derivatives-focused solutions for their financing, tax, liquidity and risk management needs.

-Before moving to the business-side, Mr. Kerfoot worked as an internal lawyer at Credit Suisse in its Legal and Compliance Division and for several years at a leading New York law firm in its Asset Management and Derivatives groups.
+Before moving to the business-side, Mr. Kerfoot worked as a lawyer at Credit Suisse in its alternative financing and derivatives groups and for several years at a leading New York law firm in its Derivatives, Finance and Asset Management groups.

 Rutgers, The State University of New Jersey, 1994, summa cum laude